AvolitesLtd/TitanManual/docs/remote-control/operating-the-remote.md

 **`1 Thro 10 And 20 Thro 30 @ 6`**.

-## Controlling Fixtures
+## Selecting Fixtures

-The fixture screen allows you to select fixtures exactly as you would on the console.
+The **Fixture** or **Group** screen allows you to select fixtures exactly as you would on the console.
+If you have a lot of fixtures, it is much easier to use Groups and step through the fixtures using the **Highlight**, **Prev** and **Next** buttons.
+Press the **All** button to reselect all fixtures.
+Hold down the **All** button to step through various selection patterns (odd, even etc).

 ![Fixture View in Titan Remote Android App](/docs/images/Remote-Fixtures.png)

-You can scroll the fixture screen up and down by dragging the window.
-To view the fixture pages, drag the title bar of the fixture window downwards.
+You can scroll the screen up and down by dragging the window.
+To view the fixture or group pages, drag the title bar of the window downwards.

-Use the **Highlight**, **Prev** and **Next** buttons to step through a set of selected fixtures one at a time.
-Press the **All** button to reselect all fixtures in the set.
-Hold down the **All** button to step through various selection patterns (odd, even etc).
+## Controlling Attributes with wheels

 Use the **IPCGBES** buttons at the top to select the group of attributes you want to control, and scroll wheels will be shown for the available functions.

 ![Colour Control in Titan Remote Android App](/docs/images/Remote-Colour-Attributes.png)

-The wheels show function values (such as colours or gobo names).
-To go to the next function if the attribute has ranges, just touch the arrows at the top or bottom of the wheel.
-To manually scroll the value, spin the wheel with your fingers.
+For continuous attributes like Pan and Tilt or Colour mix, you can adjust the wheels by dragging up and down, or the arrows on the wheels will go to 0% or 100%.
+You can "pinch zoom" the wheel to fan the attribute across selected fixtures (always uses Line curve for the fan).

+For attributes with ranges like colour wheels or gobo wheels, the wheel will show the colour or gobo name.
+The up/down arrows will move to the previous or next range.

-If there are more than three functions, touch the **IPCGBES** button again to change to the other functions.
+If there are more than three attributes to adjust, touch the appropriate **IPCGBES** button again to step through the other attributes.

 Press the **Clear** button to clear the selection and all changes in the remote programmer.
 Hold down the **Clear** button to clear all programmers